 - Fractures and dislocations

 It requires a lot of patience and compassion to care for children with orthopedic injuries and disorders.
-We care for children as if they were members of our own family.
+We care for children as if they were members of our own families.
 We’ll ensure that parents have complete faith in the care we deliver.

 Where Can I Find a Pediatric Orthopedic Surgeon?